Leander Paes

-Leander Adrian Paes (/peɪs/ PAYSS; born 17 June 1973) is an Indian former professional tennis player and the first Asian man to be inducted into the International Tennis Hall of Fame.
+Leander Adrian Paes (/peɪs/ PAYSS; born 17 June 1973) is an Indian former professional tennis player.
 He is regarded as one of the greatest doubles tennis players of all-time and holds the record for the most doubles wins in the Davis Cup.
 Paes won eight men's doubles and ten mixed doubles Grand Slam titles.
 He holds a career Grand Slam in men's doubles and mixed doubles making him one of only three men in the Open era to achieve this distinction and won the rare men's/mixed double at the 1999 Wimbledon Championships.
 Paes, together with Mahesh Bhupathi, were the first pair in Open era history to reach the men's doubles finals of all 4 Grand Slams in the same calendar year (1999).
 He is currently the brand ambassador of GS Delhi Aces, a team owned by Guru Samruddhi House of Investments in the Tennis Premier League.

 His mixed doubles Wimbledon title in 2015 made him the second man (after Rod Laver) to win Wimbledon titles in three different decades.
 He repeated the feat by winning a Roland Garros title in three different decades with his mixed doubles title in 2016.